aws-quickstart/quickstart-quantiphi-lex-kendra-backend/README.md

 - Deploying the COVID 19 Amazon Lex chatbot and Kendra Index with COVID 19 data repository
 - Deploying an Amazon Lex chatbot and Kendra Index with custom intents and data repository

-Architecture Diagram is in progress
+The Process Flow diagram is present above.